danieljappe/VecchiaBackend/README.md

 > /employees/login

 > /menuItems

-Users that access this request need a username and a password, and then they get a token:
-> /token
+###

-Users that log in, will receive a token to gain access to more:
+Users that log in, receives a token to gain access to more:
 > /menuItems/{id}

 > /menuItems/create